 - The Suntrust account requires that you have an FSU Card first.
 Paid employees who are not also admitted FSU students will not be able to obtain the FSU Card until their payroll appointment has been processed.

-- Wells Fargo - closest branch - 1701 West Tharpe Street (on Garnet and Torch campus bus routes)
+- Wells Fargo - closest branch - 1701 West Tharpe Street (on Garnet and Gold campus bus routes)

 Other banks generally have an identity policy that requires a U.S. federally issued Social Security number or ITIN.

 - Do not use any FSU-assigned identification number in place of an SSN to open a bank account, as this can be considered fraud.

 - Students should wait to open a bank account until they have a permanent address, as the bank will send a debit card and PIN to the address used at the time of application.

 - Banks require two forms of identification for opening the account, such as an FSU Card and passport or home country driver’s license and credit card.

 - Checks deposited at the time of opening the account may be held for 5-7 days, meaning funds will not be available for that time.

 - Students are not required to have a Suntrust account attached to their FSU Card, but may avoid some transaction costs when paying tuition and fees with a Suntrust account.
 Paying by check, drawn on any U.S. bank, also avoids these fees.